EnvisionIot/enos-subscription-service-sdk-python/README.rst

 The Data Subscription SDK for Python supports Python 2.7, Python 3.4, and newer versions.

-You can use "python setup.py install" or "pip install enos-subscribe" to intall this SDK.
+You can use "python setup.py install" or "pip install enos-subscribe" to install this SDK.

 This SDK has the following dependency modules: